jiunwei-lin/Flask-Api-Server/README.md

-# Flask-Api-Server
-Web API Development with FLASK
+# Web API Development with FLASK
 ---
 > In recent years REST (REpresentational State Transfer) has emerged as the standard architectural design for web services and web APIs.
+>
 > In this article I'm going to show you how easy it is to create a RESTful web service using Python and the Flask microframework.

 ## What is REST?